LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-06-publications.md

 ---
 title: "Publications"
-bg: #FF8E00     #defined in _config.yml, can use html color like '#010101'
+bg: #c6     #defined in _config.yml, can use html color like '#010101'
-color: black  #text color
+color: white  #text color
 fa-icon: paragraph
 ---